CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 Data upload can take minutes or up to several hours, depending on the size of the dataset.

 3. Wait for the process the be completed before closing the connection.
 When the process is complete, you should see the files in the [submitter portal](https://submission.finland.ega-archive.org/) by going to Files from the menu.
 After you have confirmed that the process has completed, you can close the sftp connection with _exit_ command.
-It is important to disconnect when you have finished the transfer.
+It is important to disconnect when you have finished the upload.

 4. Please inform the Finnish FEGA helpdesk via email (servicedesk@csc.fi) when you have completed the data encryption and upload to Finnish FEGA.
 You will receive further instructions for the metadata submission.